TessACraig89/u2w4d4_RESTful_lab/README.md

 Next:

 Challenge 1
-Make the route that returns comedians by ID functional!
+//Make the route that returns comedians by ID functional!

 Challenge 2
-Make a whole new resource.
+//Make a whole new resource.
 Whatever you want!

-Create an array of objects representing that resource
+//Create an array of objects representing that resource

 Create the route to return the collection of that resource